kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-10-speedup-routine.md

 ---
 layout: post
-title:  "Speed up your development routines"
+title:  "Boost your development routines with these six practices"
 # date:   2023-04-15 10:00:30 +0200
 categories: jekyll update
 ---